shader-slang/shader-slang.github.io/docs/coming-from-glsl.md

 | `[[dont_unroll]]` | `[loop]` | loops | Same as loop |

 Note: Slang also supports [unroll(N)] for partial unrolling hints.

+Note: Slang supports the [ForceUnroll] attribute which unrolls the loop before emitting SPIR-V or other target code.

 ### Usage Example